KiritoMiao/colab-connect/README.md

 ## Usage
 You can make a copy of this [notebook](https://colab.research.google.com/drive/1VAlrgB4IpBazkQRrZtSPjeTNR3P27FwQ?usp=sharing) to get started.

-On Google Colab, first install the library and the run the code.
+On Google Colab, first install the library and then run the code.
 ```shell
 !pip install -U git+https://github.com/amitness/colab-connect.git
 ```